blacklightpy/vaultofknowledge/History/Civilizations/Cradles of Civilization.md

-They are the regions where civilizations first emerged from
+They are the regions where civilizations first emerged from.

+They are:
 - Ancient Egypt
 - Ancient Mesopotamia
 - China